 Why does OSnap! suspend photo shoots and other operations when the battery level reaches 5%?

 OSnap! uses a local database to keep track of all of the information in your OSnap! projects.
 Although unlikely, attempting to write to that database in the middle of a device battery failure could potentially result in catastrophic corruption and a complete loss of information, photos and videos.
 Because users can spend months and even years working on their OSnap! projects, a scenario like the one mentioned above is simply not worth the risk.
-Additionally, the battery information reported by the system is not particularly precise and 5% ends up being the lowest feasible target available (on iOS 6 and lower that target is 10%).
+Additionally, the battery information reported by the system is not particularly precise and 5% ends up being the lowest feasible target.

 Using the camera flash with fast timed shooting intervals is resulting in erros.
 What can be done?